BrainrotFR/SC1015-MiniProject/README.md

 # What did we learn from this project?
 * Lower MSE does not necessarily lead to better predictions
 * Neural Network using Keras and Tensorflow
-  * Normalising using Log function
 * Random forest Regression
 * KNN regression
-  * Bagging
+* Using Github to share and collaborate on code
+* Concepts and techniques to achieve better MSE
+  * etc. Bagging, normalising data using Log function